dgc-cgn/CAS-Digital-Trust/scheme/profiles/profiles-overview.md

 ## Accreditation

-Digital Governance Council is currently seeking accreditation under the [Standards Council of Canada Accreditation Program](https://www.scc.ca/en/accreditation).
+Digital Governance Council is currently seeking 17029 accreditation of the [Digital Trust Conformity Assessment Scheme.](digital-trust-main-scope.md) under the auspices of the [Standards Council of Canada Accreditation Program](https://www.scc.ca/en/accreditation).

-Assessment schemes (or scheme profiles) used for certification are components of a generalized [Digital Trust Conformity Assessment Scheme.](digital-trust-main-scope.md).
 Further details can be found in the [Accreditation Program Overview] (https://www.scc.ca/en/about-scc/publications/exigences-et-procedures-accreditation/accreditation-services-accreditation-program-overview)

 ## Assessment Schemes Under Development

-All scheme profiles are being designed to fit under the[Digital Trust Main Scope](./digital-trust-main-scope.md).
-The assessment schemes listed below are intended to address a specific topic with the view that the corresponding sub-scope fits into the broader theme of digital trust.
+THe scheme profiles are being designed to fit under the broader [Digital Trust Main Scope](./digital-trust-main-scope.md).
+The assessment schemes listed below are designed to address a specific topic while leveraging the broader requirements related to  digital trust.

 Assessment schemes currently being developed through pilot engagements.